Riyanka139/React-project/README.md

 # Details About App

 This App Contains some dummy data of user.
+It is class based react app
 * App UI contains
    * input for saerch name
    * button which use for show and hide user name
    * contaiiner which show user name list.

+## Use Of APP
+  * search any item from list
+  * you use as search suggestion

 # Getting Started with Create React App